wpsharks/s2member-kb/tutorials/2015/157-pci-compliance.md

 ### Is the s2Member software PCI compliant?

-Yes.
-When PCI Compliance Reports are filed, you might be asked questions like:
+**Yes:** When PCI Compliance Reports are filed you might be asked questions like:

 -   Do you store passwords?
 If so, do you use one-way encryption?
 -   Do you store credit card numbers?
 If so, are these encrypted?